Avizc/avizc.github.io/_posts/2016-11-05-oreilly-security.md

 <img src="/images/oreillypolarbear.jpg">

 The first workshop I attended was [Writing secure Node code](http://conferences.oreilly.com/security/network-data-security-ny/public/schedule/detail/52837).
 Initially while I [tweeted favourably](https://twitter.com/_llzes/status/793103499504615424) towards the workshop it could have easily been an article online with the points made.
 This was not an interactive workshop more so than a talk.
-That and with the “casual” show of their company’s product for the last 20-30 minutes it was off putting as I do not like that it was vendor biased.
+That and with the “casual” show of their company’s product for the last 20-30 minutes it was off putting as I do not like that it was vendor biased without being warned in advance of it.

 I met the vast majority of the scholarship recipients during lunch.
 Sitting next to a PhD candidate on my right and someone working at Apple with a college degree on my left (they’re both really lovely), it was one of those, “Oh golly did this actually just happen to me,” moments.
 It felt rather stark to introduce myself as being nontraditional and having no college education whatsoever next to them.
 Even with that it was a relief to relate with so many folks and also see the differences in paths taken.